-Attention is also paid to the latest materials and thinking in teaching learners and their practical application in the classroom.
 You will learn from an expert faculty on how to teach your own subjects though English with Drama, Music & Culture and leave the course with a host of new activities and approaches to use with your own learners.

-Keen attention is paid to the latest materials and thinking in teaching students and their practical application in the classroom.
-The course is structured in a way that gives the participants the teacher skills through an interactive approach through drama, culture and music.
+Keen attention is paid to the the latest in English teaching materials and thinking with the course geared to the practical applications in the classroom.
+The course is structured in a way that allows participants to further develop teaching skills through an interactive approach through drama, culture and music.

-Participants in this Erasmus+ Ireland experience require a B2 (CEFR) level of English or above – a pre-test is required.
+Participants in this Erasmus+ Ireland experience require a B2 (CEFR) level of English or above – a Galway Cultural Institute online pre-test is required.

-The goals of this Teacher Training programme are as follows:
+The goals of this Teacher Training Erasmus+ programme are as follows:

 When the course finishes, non-native primary ELT teachers will have improved their teaching skills in the following areas: